Inline skating: Off-road skating

+Off-road skating is a form of inline or quad skating performed on unpaved surfaces.
+It typically uses skates with larger, pneumatic wheels, often three per frame for inline skates, allowing travel on surfaces such as hard-packed dirt, gravel, and forest trails, including in wet conditions.
+The larger pneumatic wheels and uneven terrain, however, create greater rolling resistance and make off-road skating more physically demanding than conventional skating.

-Wizard Skating
+Wizard skating

-Wizard Skating is a progressive style of inline skating that emphasizes fluidity, edge control, and creative movement.
+Wizard skating is a progressive style of inline skating that emphasizes fluidity, edge control, and creative movement.
 Unlike traditional aggressive or urban skating, which focuses on grinds, jumps, and rigid tricks, wizard skating incorporates deep carving, edge transitions, and dynamic footwork to create a smooth, flowing style.

 The discipline was pioneered by Leon Basin, the founder of Wizard Skating and Wizard style frames, a specialized rockered frame system that enhances maneuverability and control.
 Wizard skating blends elements of freestyle slalom, artistic skating, and urban exploration, allowing skaters to navigate open spaces with seamless, dance-like motions.

 Since its rise in the early 2010s, wizard skating has gained popularity worldwide, attracting skaters from various backgrounds, including aggressive, urban, and freestyle disciplines.
 Its emphasis on edge control and fluid motion has made it a distinct and evolving art form within the broader inline skating community.